Pointer Basics

 return 0;

-Two conclusions: dereferencing pointers of different types yields values of different types, because the compiler interprets the binary data according to the pointer type.
-But regardless of what type a pointer points to, the pointer itself is always 8 bytes on a 64-bit system—an address is just an address, a record of a number.
+}Two conclusions: dereferencing pointers of different types yields different value types, because the compiler interprets the binary data based on the pointer type.
+However, regardless of the target type, the pointer itself occupies 8 bytes on a 64-bit system—an address is just an address, merely recording a number.

-Pitfall Warning: int* p = &d; (assigning the address of a double to a int*) will result in a direct compilation error—the compiler is protecting you.
-If you use a C-style cast to bypass this—int* p = (int*)&d;—then *p will read out as a meaningless jumble of numbers.
+int* p = &d;(assigning the address of adoubleto anint*) will cause a compilation error; the compiler is protecting you.
+If you bypass this with a C-style cast—int* p = (int*)&d;—then*pwill read out a meaningless number.

-Null Pointers — Pointing to Nothing
+Null Pointers—Pointing to Nothing

 int* p = nullptr; // 不指向任何有效地址